All Episodes

 They still don't have a clear and consistent answer as to why their sister and daughter was murdered on April 22nd.

-They will continue to keep her name alive.
+For now, they will continue to keep her name alive.

 All right, let's go through the criminal complaint, guys.

-So we got the we know who she is.
+So we got the, we know who she is.

-We want to got a the general overview of the case, but let's go ahead and go into the real nitty-gritty of the investigation, okay?
+We want to got the general overview of the case, but let's go ahead and go into the real nitty-gritty of the investigation, okay?

 In the Netflix documentary, they mentioned that she refused to be in a threesome with this guy and his girlfriend.